 This memorial then, pays tribute to both of the Robinson brothers.
-Jackie looks towards Brooklyn, NY, to symbolize the destiny waiting for him 2,800 miles to the east.
-His elder brother Mack, who returned home to little fanfare and a city job which was later taken from him in retaliation for black residents going to court to force the desegregation of municipal pools, faces towards City Hall, reflecting his complicated relationship with his home town.
+Jackie looks towards Brooklyn, New York, to symbolize the destiny waiting for him 2,800 miles to the east.
+His older brother Mack, who returned home to little fanfare and a city job that was later taken from him in retaliation for Black residents going to court to force the desegregation of municipal pools, faces toward City Hall, reflecting his complicated relationship with his hometown.

 Know Before You Go